1,000+ Opportunities

 Ten Family Resource Centers were awarded up to $85,000 annually for two grant cycles.
 Grantees included: Burnett County Family Resource Center, Children's Wisconsin - Black River Falls, Family and Childcare Resources of NEW, Family Resource Center, Inc., Family Resource Center of Sheboygan County, Family Resource Center of St. Croix Valley, The Parenting Network and The Parenting Place.

-Based on current listing details, eligibility includes: Nonprofit organizations and community partnerships in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and community partnerships in Wisconsin.
+Confirm the full requirements in the official notice before applying.